 Project Delivery : Participates in HR cross-functional and technical projects as appropriate.

-HR Processes : Implements standardized HR processes with client groups.
-Works effectively with HR Centers of Expertise and regional HR Connect.
-Knowledgeable of local employment regulations and local laws.
+HR Processes : Implements HR processes with client groups.
+Works effectively with HR Centers of Excellence and regional HR Connect.
+Understands local employment regulations.

 HR Tools and Technology: Competent in using existing HR technology and tools, and MS Office software suite including Word, Excel and PowerPoint.

 Risk Management - Works with Line of Business management, Legal, Compliance and the Employee Relations (ER) to ensure employment law-related risks are managed appropriately.
-Maintains a positive, productive and cohesive work environment by dealing with workplace conduct, conflict resolution, counselling, employee engagement, and other employee relations activities.
+Serves as resource for regional ER during times of high volume.

 Bachelor's Degree.
-Advanced degree and/or certification in HR specialties is a plus.
+Advanced degree and/or certification in HR specialties preferred.

 Strong analytical and quantitative skills, with the ability to incorporate metrics and analysis into HR delivery.